Dave-team/Knowledge-base/Business-Intelligence/BI principles.md

 **Prioritization**
 - Often coming from when certain projects happen / when other teams work on projects.
 This is based on meetings.
 - Some things are nice to haves and are put in where there is a gap.
-- For high impact and time sensitive teams, ask them to fill in the timelines
+- For high impact and time sensitive teams, ask them to fill in the timelines.
+Often, it doesn't really matter and it's more a case of when people can work on it.
 - If needed, set up a call with the team and prioritize the projects.
 - Sometimes, projects are depending on e.g. Tech and then they are also likely to be pushed back
 - Anything we don’t really know how to do / anything that is unclear- move towards later
+- Between projects that are not urgent or clearly high priority, make an estimate on what could have larger impact and prioritize this after confirming with manager.
+Can also help to think about timelines: what can be more useful now versus what would be more useful in the future?

 If someone wants to move a project forward:
 - Are you working on it?